nareshng/AN-EXTROPY-BASED-DIVERGENCE-MEASURE/Censored Simulations/README.md

 The exponential parameter pairs are rates, matching `rexp(rate = lambda)`.
 Each Weibull tuple is `(shape, scale)`, matching R's `rweibull()` convention.
-The exponential censoring rates are calibrated separately by group so that both groups have the stated marginal censoring probability.

 ## Table mapping